Bioeconomy and circular economy – ecological sustainability and financial benefits

 Future outlook

-The future of the forest bioeconomy is looking strong.
-The bioeconomy and the circular economy diversify and strengthen the future outlook.
-Growing demand for wood-based packaging material and the replacement of plastic build markets for pulp, paper and board far into the future.
-In addition, the rising standard of living in Asia creates more demand for tissue paper, and the textile industry is seeking solutions for a growing need for ecological textile fibres from wood-based fibres.
-Wood construction is also on the up.
-The sawmill industry is responding to a growing demand for ecological building material, both in Finland and globally.
+The future of the forest bioeconomy looks promising.
+Bioeconomy and circular economy diversify and strengthen the future outlook.
+Growing demand for wood-based packaging materials and the aim to replace plastics create markets for pulp, paper, and board reaching far into the future.
+Global megatrends, such as the growth of e-commerce are increasing the demand for packaging, for example.
+In addition, the rising standard of living in Asia creates more demand for tissue and other hygiene papers and the textile industry is seeking solutions from wood-based fibres to meet the growing need of sustainable textile fibres.
+Interest in wood construction is also increasing, and the sawmill industry is responding to the rise in demand for ecological building materials, both in Finland and globally.